cnak/cnak.github.io/_posts/2016-07-15-bdd-with-jasmine.md

 With the specRunner.html set up, open the file in your favourite browser and viola!
 Jasmine runs all the specs and gives us a nice User Interface.

 What we see is the first failing test.
-Next step is to write as little as code to get to the green phase.
+Next step is to write as little code to get the spec to pass (to be in the green phase).

 ## Green phase